Robert-van-Engelen/Forth850/examples/README.md

 In BASIC RUN MODE on the PC-G850(V)(S), execute `BLOAD` to load via the cassette interface.
 Play the wav file, for example with `afplay filename.wav` in MacOS terminal.
-After loading, go to the Text Editor and press B(asic) then T to select Text<-basic.
-This loads the Forth source file into the Text Editor.
+After loading, go to the Text Editor and press B for Basic then T to select Text<-basic.
+This loads a copy of the Forth source file into the Text Editor.
+The program loaded in BASIC PRO MODE can be deleted.

 In Forth850 execute `TEXT` to load Forth source from the Text Editor.